MarioKool/day-planner/README.md

  - missing favicon
  - unable to reload on mobile (fix has been applied, will be in next version)
  - not saving content on Android Chrome on page close (works on refresh) (partially fixed, partial cause of issue is on how Chrome works)
+ - not saving content on iOS Safari on page close (works on refresh)
  - highlights on mobile

 Coming soon: